mjfwest/swat-em/doc/source/gui.rst

 Button "edit machine data"
-    Use this dialog if you want to change the number of slots :math:`Q`, of phases :math:`m`, of poles :math:`2p` or layers.
+    Use this dialog if you want to change the number of slots :math:`Q`, phases :math:`m`, poles :math:`2p` or layers.

 definition of the coil sides
     Use the table to define the phase for the layers in each slot.
 The number describes the phase number.
 The color is added automatically for overview.
 The sign defines the winding direction (+ into the plane, - out of the plane)